duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/02_instructions-cross-pro-duck.md

 Symptom: The Duckiebot did not follow the reference trajectory/checkpoints.

 Resolution: Unfortunately, our solution is not very robust right now and it is expected that the robot will occasionally irreversibly deviate from its intended path.
 If this happens, stop the robot by pressing the key <kbd>s</kbd> and drive back to the initial position to try again or try different checkpoints/maps/turns.
-It is strongly advised users try to manually run through checkpoints before engaging autonomous mode.
+It is strongly advised that users try to manually run through checkpoints before engaging autonomous mode.
 Most of our successful experiments involve checkpoints for lane following, turning right or going straight at an intersection.

 Symptom: The visual output gets stuck in the simulator.